San Diego Zoo Safari Park Tips for Visiting With Your Family - A Must Visit Attraction!

 Although the San Diego Zoo Safari Park is located in an agriculture preserve, visitors may have an interest in enjoying three other attractions along the way on San Pasqual Road and San Pasqual Valley Road.

-LEGOLAND® California – adventures await at LEGOLAND California, including over 60 rides, shows, and attractions featuring all things LEGO®.
-Admission is included with a Go San Diego Card and for an additional $25, you can upgrade your ticket to include admission to the LEGOLAND Water Park and SEA LIFE® Aquarium.
+LEGOLAND® California - adventures await at LEGOLAND California, including over 60 rides, shows, and attractions featuring all things LEGO®.
+Admission is included with a your pass.

 Orfila Vineyards and Winery - this high-quality boutique winery is nestled in the hills of the San Pasqual Valley approximately three to four miles from the Safari Park.
 The winery produces Rhone-style wines from its own grapes and other vineyards from within the coastal range of California.
 Orfila offers tastings and verdant picnic grounds.